masud-technope/NLP2API-Replication-Package/README.md

 **java -jar nlp2api-runner.jar -K 10 -task evaluate-se -se google**

 This command reports Google's Top-10 performance with NL queries, and subsequent improvements using our reformulated queries.
-Possible se values are: "google","stackoverflow" and "github"
+Possible se values are: google, stackoverflow and github

 -----------------------------------------------------------------------------------------------------------